adityaarakal/gully-cricket/README.md

 - ✅ **File extension strictness** (.tsx for components, .ts for others)
 - ✅ **Code reusability** maximized
 - ✅ **Pre-commit hooks** block non-compliant code

+## 🏏 About Gully Cricket

+**Gully Cricket** is informal street cricket played in narrow alleys (gullies) or small spaces, popular in India and South Asian countries.
+It features modified rules adapted for small playing areas and is a grassroots form of cricket that brings communities together.

+This application brings professional match management tools to this grassroots cricket culture, helping players and teams organize, track, and improve their game.

 ## 📖 Contributing